 General information and occurrence

-In Poland, in 2020, there were 87 crude oil fields documented, including 29 fields situated in the Carpathian Mts., 12 on the Carpathian Foreland (in the Carpathian Foredeep), 44 within the Polish Lowlands and 2 in the Polish economic zone of the Baltic Sea.
+In Poland, in 2021, there were 87 crude oil fields documented, including 29 fields located in the Carpathian Mts., 12 on the Carpathian Foreland (in the Carpathian Foredeep), 44 within the Polish Lowlands and 2 in the Polish economic zone of the Baltic Sea.
 The oil fields occurring in the Carpathian Mts. and Carpathian Foreland have had a long history as this is the area of the world's oldest crude oil mining.
-However, nowadays these fields are almost depleted.
+Nowadays, these fields are almost depleted.
 Currently, the Polish oil fields of the largest economic importance are situated in the Polish Lowlands.
-In 2020, the exploitable resources of the fields located in this region accounted for 65.4% and the resources of the fields within the Polish economic zone of the Baltic Sea for 27.8% of the domestic crude oil resources in Poland.
-Resources of the Carpathian Foreland and the Carpathian Mts. are of a subordinate role (accounting for 3.7% and 3.1% of domestic resources, respectively).
+In 2021, the exploitable resources of the fields located in this region accounted for 66.8% and the resources of the fields within the Polish economic zone of the Baltic Sea for 26.6% of the domestic crude oil resources in Poland.
+Resources of the Carpathian Foreland and the Carpathian Mts. are of a subordinate role (accounting for 3.6% and 3.0% of domestic resources, respectively).

-On the Polish Lowlands, the documented oil fields are related to traps in the Permian, Carboniferous and Cambrian rocks.
+On the Polish Lowlands, the documented oil fields occur mainly in the Permian sediments and the single ones in the Carboniferous, Cambrian and Devonian sediments.
 The oils are of the medium paraffin type, with the paraffin content ranging from 4.3% to 7.4%, the sulfur content slightly above 1% and the density within the range of 0.857 g/cm3 - 0.870 g/cm3.
 The majority of these fields are of the massive type, with a passive role of underlying water and with a gas cap expansion drive.
-The largest in Poland is BMB field (the short for a town name Barnówko-Mostno-Buszewo) located near the city of Gorzów Wielkopolski.
+The largest in Poland is yhe BMB field (the short for a town name Barnówko-Mostno-Buszewo) located near the city of Gorzów Wielkopolski.
 Its resources of crude oil were found to be twice larger than the total domestic resources before its discovery.
-Other oil fields with significant resources occurring in this region include: Lubiatów, Grotów and Cychry.
+Other oil fields with significant resources occurring on the Polish Lowland include: Lubiatów, Grotów and Cychry.

 In the Carpathian Mts., crude oil fields occur in several tectonic units, but mostly in the Silesian unit.
 The oil fields are mainly of the structural type, more rarely of the structural-lithological type, mainly of the laminar type with surrounding water.
 The production is initially driven by the expansion of natural gas dissolved in oil and subsequently by a gravity driven drainage.